tabbassidaloii/the-fair-cookbook/docs/content/recipes/interoperability/from-proprietary-to-open-standard-mzml-exemplar.md

 >[name=fuqi][color=blue] in Step 3.6 would it be nice to also validate the converted mzml against the standard xml schema? [schema here](https://raw.githubusercontent.com/HUPO-PSI/mzML/master/schema/schema_1.1/mzML1.1.0.xsd) It might not be a practical option, but it's a 'logical' option?

 In some situations, the conversion will fail and no mzML output will be generated.
 Various reasons can explain failure to convert.
-The most common ones are corrupted:
+The most common ones are:
- - raw data files
+ - corrupted raw data files
  - unsupported vendor format

 To address the former, it is good practice to compute a hash (md5, sha2) checksum fingerprinting each of the files.
 This allows to ensure that no file corruption has occurred during transfer and copy.